 As stated before, tendons respond to improper loading.
 Sometimes the form can be perfect, but the body is asked to do to much over too short of a time without the proper conditioning.
 This is usually seen when the total volume of work is increased beyond the body’s ability to recover.
 During rehabilitation, volume is scaled back considerably and exercise intensity increases as per the patient’s tolerance.
 This very closely emulates the programming of powerlifters!

-The Charlotte Athlete – If you’re local to the Charlotte Area, The Charlotte Athlete is a group of healthcare providers and highly accredited sports doctors that specialize in various sports setting including Powerlifting, Bodybuilding, Strongman, Olympic Weightlifting, Crossfit, and recreational athletes and youth athletes.
+– If you’re local to the Charlotte Area, The Charlotte Athlete is a group of healthcare providers and highly accredited sports doctors that specialize in various sports setting including Powerlifting, Bodybuilding, Strongman, Olympic Weightlifting, Crossfit, and recreational athletes and youth athletes.
 There is also free, quality, information on how to improve your lifts and ways to work around common aches and pains.
+Hit us up!

 Author: Dr. Michael Masi